deebobo/elastetic_app/documentation/application_structure.md

 # application structure
-A deebobo application uses a layered structure that is reflected in the URL's.
+A elastetic application uses a layered structure that is reflected in the URL's.

 ## sites
 At the top level, the application is divided into sites.
 Each user is always registered to a single site.
 To gain access to a site, you need to register or be invited to the site.